- Email me

 In the meantime, tell me: what stage are you at with your WIP?

-act one, authors, beginnings, deepen your story, endings, entertainment, fear of snakes, fiction, Fix and Finish With Confidence, four-act structure, having ideas, hook, how to write a book, how to write a novel, how to write the beginning, introducing characters, KM Weiland, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, opening, openings, Planning, plot point, plot structure, plots, plotting, publishing, Roz Morris, spider sense, story structure, story takes place, structuring your novel, three-act structure, Winston Smith, writing, writing a novel - Nail Your Novel
+act one, authors, beginnings, deepen your story, endings, entertainment, fear of snakes, fiction, Fix and Finish With Confidence, four-act structure, having ideas, hook, how to write a book, how to write a novel, how to write the beginning, introducing characters, KM Weiland, My Memories of a Future Life, opening, openings, Planning, plot point, plot structure, plots, plotting, publishing, Roz Morris, spider sense, story structure, story takes place, structuring your novel, three-act structure, Winston Smith, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel

 I’ve had this very good question from Alison Strachan, who tweets as @Writingmytruth